Lead a strategic project, accelerate your career development and make a positive impact as a KTP Associate

-Right now, our KTP website has 30+ vacancies for high calibre graduates and post graduates looking to make an impact.
+Right now, our KTP website has 30+ vacancies for high calibre graduates and post graduates looking to make an impact and kick start their careers.

 So who are they?
 They’re called KTP Associates and they act as the Project Manager in a KTP, leading the collaboration between an Academic and Business team that makes up every KTP project.